quazgar/dkcash/doc/db_schema.md

 If these accounts do not exist yet, they will be created below the specified accounts.

-** Contract accounts
+## Contract accounts
 There will be exactly one liability account for each contract, where all the transaction go to or come from.
-This account will be a child to the =Direktkredite= account, its account code will be the concatenation of the parent account code and the contract ID.
+This account will be a child to the `Direktkredite` account, its account code will be the concatenation of the parent account code and the contract ID.

 If the creditor chose to collect the interests with neither immediate pay-out nor re-investment, the contract account has another sub-account (code: "1" appended) for those collected interests.

 An example: